Like every version before it, Microsoft SQL Server 2019 is jam-packed with features and capabilities -- and not...

 Added features for SQL Server on Linux

-Many of the new features and capabilities found in Microsoft SQL Server 2019 are geared toward users who want to incorporate Linux systems into their SQL Server environments.
-Doing so first became possible in SQL Server 2017, but the Linux version didn't include the full set of features.
+Many of the features and capabilities found in Microsoft SQL Server 2019 are geared toward users who want to incorporate Linux systems into their SQL Server environments.
+Doing so became possible in SQL Server 2017, but the Linux version didn't include the full set of features.
 Neither does the one in SQL Server 2019, but Microsoft has added some of the missing pieces.

 For starters, SQL Server on Linux now supports data replication.
 A database instance in a Linux virtual machine running SQL Server 2019 can act as a replication publisher, distributor or subscriber, so long as the SQL Server Agent job scheduler is installed.